AseelHamamreh/Growth-mindset/loops.md

 ## JavaScrip runs where it is found in the HTML

-When the browser comes across a **<script>** element, it stops to load the script and then checks to see if it needs to do anything.
+When the browser comes across a scriptelement, it stops to load the script and then checks to see if it needs to do anything.

 The HTML **<script>** element is used in HTML pages to tell the browser to load the JavaScript file.